 As a response to these and other competing technologies, we have entered into an alliance with XM Satellite Radio, whereby we program one channel on XM Satellite Radio's satellite delivered digital audio radio service.
-Additionally, along with most other public radio companies, we have invested in iBiquity, a developer of digital audio broadcast technology.
-We have committed over the course of the next two years to convert most of our analog broadcast radio stations to in-band, on-channel digital radio broadcasts, which could provide multi-channel, multi-format digital radio services in the same bandwidth currently occupied by traditional AM and FM radio services.
+Additionally, along with most other public radio companies, we have invested in iBiquity, a developer of digital audio radio service.
+Additionally, along with most other public radio companies, we have invested in iBiquity, a developer of digital audio radio service.
+Additionally, along with most other public radio companies, we have to convert most of our analog broadcast radio stations to in-band, on-channel digital radio broadcast, which could provide multi-channel, multi-format digital radio services in the same bandwidth currently occupied by traditional AM and FM radio services.
 However, we cannot assure you that these arrangements will be successful or enable us to adapt effectively to these new media technologies.
 As of December 31, 2006, we have converted 31 stations to digital broadcast.